 No. You will still see a radiographer when you come for your scan and see your doctor in order to discuss your results once your scan has been reported by a radiologist.

-We developed Veye Chest by training our software on forty-five thousand scans.
+We developed Veye Lung Nodules by training our software on 45,000 scans.
 Note: there are patient privacy and data protection regulations in place to ensure that scans used for developing AI software are anonymous.
-Once Veye Chest had learned to recognise early cancer we assessed its accuracy by comparing results with expert radiologists — we did this using a new set of previously unseen chest CT scans.
+Once Veye Lung Nodules had learned to recognise early cancer, we assessed its accuracy by comparing results with expert radiologists. we did this using a new set of previously unseen chest CT scans.

 The future of AI and lung cancer screening

-Numerous trials around the world have shown that we can reduce the number of deaths from lung cancer by screening at-risk individuals using low dose CT scanning.
+Numerous trials around the world have shown that we can reduce the number of deaths from lung cancer by screening at-risk individuals using low-dose CT scanning.
 Scientists, medical leaders and patient advocacy groups are recommending that governments implement national lung cancer screening programmes across Europe.
-Efficacy, cost and capacity within healthcare systems play roles in the decision-making process — without adequate funding or workforce screening programmes will not be feasible.
+Efficacy, cost and capacity within healthcare systems play roles in the decision-making process.
+Without adequate funding and workforce, screening programmes will not be feasible.